-How to Get Comfortable Cycling with Padded Bike Shorts
+How to get comfortable on a bicycle...
+Chamois Padded Bike Shorts

-Cycling discomfort is often from pressure points and abrasion from the bicycle saddle.
+Cycling discomfort is often from pressure points (saddle and position on bike) and abrasion from rubbing near the bicycle saddle.
 A padded bike short is a solution after you make sure you are properly fitted on your bicycle, so that your legs are just slightly bent on the down stroke, and your bicycle seat properly fits your size of rear end.

 The chamois pad inside a pair of padded bike shorts is designed to help relive pressure points and eliminate chafing and promote freedom of movement.
 The design of a chamois pad is based on end user.
 Each type of cyclist rides at varying degrees of bend in their body, which puts their weight in different spots on the saddle.
 Each chamois pad has characteristics that make it appeal to the individual preferences of bicycle riders.
 There are thick and thin chamois pads.
 Some are ideal for chafe and others are ideal for cushioning the bones.
 There is a line of urban cycling apparel that looks like casual clothing yet moves with the cycling position.